Olbers' paradox

 As more distant stars are revealed in this animation depicting an infinite, homogeneous, and static universe, they fill the gaps between closer stars.
 Olbers' paradox says that because the night sky is dark, at least one of these three assumptions must be false.

-Olbers' paradox, also known as the dark night paradox or Olbers and Cheseaux's paradox, is an argument in astrophysics and physical cosmology that says the darkness of the night sky conflicts with the assumption of an infinite and eternal static universe.
-In the hypothetical case that the universe is static, homogeneous at a large scale, and populated by an infinite number of stars, any line of sight from Earth must end at the surface of a star and hence the night sky should be completely illuminated and very bright.
+Olbers' paradox, also known as the dark night paradox or Olbers and Cheseaux's paradox, is a historical argument in astrophysics and physical cosmology that says the darkness of the night sky conflicts with the assumption of an infinite and eternal static universe.
+If the universe were static, homogeneous at a large scale, and populated by an infinite number of stars, any line of sight from Earth must end at the surface of a star and if light from an infinite distance could reach Earth, the night sky should be completely illuminated and very bright.
 This contradicts the observed darkness and non-uniformity of the night sky.
+Modern cosmological models do not make all of these assumptions.

 The darkness of the night sky is one piece of evidence for a dynamic universe, such as the Big Bang model.
 That model explains the observed darkness by invoking expansion of the universe, which increases the wavelength of visible light originating from the Big Bang to microwave scale via a process known as redshift.
 The resulting microwave radiation background has wavelengths much longer (millimeters instead of nanometers), which appear dark to the naked eye.
 Although he was not the first to describe it, the paradox is popularly named after the German astronomer Heinrich Wilhelm Olbers (1758–1840).

 History

+Statement

 Edward Robert Harrison's Darkness at Night: A Riddle of the Universe (1987) gives an account of the dark night sky paradox, seen as a problem in the history of science.
 According to Harrison, the first to conceive of anything like the paradox was Thomas Digges, who was also the first to expound the Copernican system in English and also postulated an infinite universe with infinitely many stars.
-Kepler also posed the problem in 1610, and the paradox took its mature form in the 18th-century work of Halley and Cheseaux.
+Johannes Kepler also posed the problem in 1610, and the paradox took its mature form in the 18th-century work of Edmond Halley and Jean-Philippe Loys de Cheseaux.
 The paradox is commonly attributed to the German amateur astronomer Heinrich Wilhelm Olbers, who described it in 1823, but Harrison points out that Olbers was far from the first to pose the problem, nor was his thinking about it particularly valuable.
-Harrison argues that the first to set out a satisfactory resolution of the paradox was Lord Kelvin, in a little known 1901 paper, and that Edgar Allan Poe's essay Eureka (1848) anticipated some qualitative aspects of Kelvin's argument: